A Shark Sttacked My Best Friend

 I was eleven years old when a shark attacked my best friend.
 His screams of agony still echo in my memories.

-Jimmy was thirteen, two years my senior, bigger, stronger, and afraid of nothing.
-We had wrecked bicycles, wiped out on skateboards, fallen from trees, and hurt ourselves in about every way imaginable.
-Yet, I had never heard him scream like he did that day.
-All I have to do is close my eyes and that sound fills my head despite the gulf of years.
+Jimmy was thirteen, two years my senior—bigger, stronger, and afraid of nothing.
+We had wrecked bicycles, wiped out on skateboards, fallen from trees, and hurt ourselves in just about every way imaginable.
+Yet I had never heard him scream like he did that day.
+All I need to do is close my eyes, and that sound fills my head even after all these years.

 Worse, though, was the quiet that followed.
 Water lapped as the waves rolled my raft.
 Seagulls called in the air.
 The distant sound of people playing on the shore carried from so far away.
 I waited alone in that ocean for the predator’s return.